Life with Crohn’s disease can be difficult, particularly when it comes to watching what you eat. Learn about Crohn’s-friendly snacks you can try.

 - In a glass, layer one container of lactose-free yogurt, such as coconut yogurt.

-- Alternate layers with a handful of raspberries and blueberries.
+- Alternate layers with banana slices and papaya chunks.

 - Toast a slice of your favorite gluten-free bread.

 - Spread with 2 tbsp. lactose-free cottage cheese mixed with a squeeze of lemon juice.

 - Top with peeled, sliced cucumbers.